psychemedia/island-storynotes/spithead_mutiny.md

 *This* time, they required that the worst of the officers, whom they had already sent ashore, should not be allowed back.
 A court-martial would *not* be required, but they should just not be allowed to return back on board.

-Perhaps surpisingly, their conditions were agreed to.
+Perhaps surprisingly, their conditions were agreed to.

-A celebration was organised, including a procession through Portsmouth, although it was a slightly bill for Bridport: not only had Howe take the glory for resolving the dispute, but the celebrations had also further delayed the sailing of the fleet.
+A celebration was organised, including a procession through Portsmouth, although it was also something of an insult against for Bridport: not only had Howe take the glory for resolving the dispute, but the celebrations had also further delayed the sailing of the fleet.

 But even as the celebrations continued, four men from the Nore fleet, anchored at the opening of the Thames Estuary, had arrived in Portsmouth.
 They had started their own mutiny three days before, and had come to co-ordinate with the Portsmouth mutineers.
 They would return to continue their mutiny without the support of the Spithead fleet, a mutiny that would not end so happily.
 But that, as the old saying goes, is another story, for another day.